CenturyLinkCloud/PublicKB/General/CenturyLinkCloud/account-activation-faqs.md

 ### Audience

-Prospective Users of CenturyLink Cloud
+Prospective Users of Lumen Cloud

 ### How do I sign up for a trial?